Ancient Hebrew inscription on stone at Jewish Museum Vienna.

 Get your booking confirmed instantly

-The Jewish Museum displays Vienna’s Jewish culture from the Middle Ages to the present day with permanent exhibitions.
+Permanent exhibitions at the Jewish Museum showcase Vienna’s Jewish culture from the Middle Ages until today.

-Through temporary exhibitions, the museum combines the Jewish history of the city with contemporary global, political, and socio-historical themes.
+The museum's temporary exhibitions integrate Vienna's Jewish history with modern global, political, and socio-historical themes.

-Gain access to the 2 main spaces that the Jewish Museum consists of: Museum Judenplatz and Museum Dorotheergasse.
+Access is provided to both key spaces of the Jewish Museum: Museum Judenplatz and Museum Dorotheergasse.

-Don't miss the luminescent 'Ot' project, a large dynamic Star of David paying homage to the synagogues destroyed in 1938 Vienna.
+'Ot' project at the museum features a dynamic Star of David that honors synagogues destroyed in 1938 Vienna.

 Entry tickets with extended validity